 Godbout River

-The Godbout River begins its course from Lake Amariton and is fed by several other streams along its 112-kilometre length.
-It runs southeastward through the Manicouagan territory over many rapids and impressive waterfalls.
-The Godbout flows in a spectacular wild boreal forest surrounded by rocky cliffs until it reaches the St. Lawrence River near the town of Godbout, 54 kilometres east of Baie-Comeau.
+The Godbout River originates at Lake Amariton and is fed by several streams along its 112 kilometre course.
+Punctuated by numerous rapids and seven impressive waterfalls, it crosses the Manicouagan territory in a south-easterly direction, through spectacular landscapes of wild boreal forest wedged between rocky escarpments.
+It finally empties into the St-Laurent near the village of Godbout, 54 kilometers east of Baie-Comeau.

-The Montagnais people referred to the Godbout as Oiauirabugu, which means "swirling river".
-In the 17th century, it was given a new name in honour of the explorer Nicolas Godbout.
-There used to be coureurs des bois in the area who would sell their furs, notably seal furs, at a trading post on the river.
-A story alleges that the legendary fisherman, trapper and naturalist Napoléon-Alexandre Comeau caught 57 salmon on the river on July 9, 1874.
-In 1980, some 70 kilometres on the river became part of a controlled harvesting zone (ZEC) and is now managed by the Godbout Tourism and Economic Development Committee.
+The Innu called the Godbout River Uauiapukut, meaning "swirling river".
+At the time of New France, it was renamed in honor of explorer Nicolas Godbout.
+Coureurs des bois sold their furs, particularly sea bass, at a trading post on the river.
+Legendary fisherman, trapper and naturalist Napoléon-Alexandre Comeau is said to have caught 57 salmon on the river on July 9, 1874.
+In 1980, some 70 kilometers of the river became a zec, managed today by the Comité de protection de la rivière Godbout.